Pylons/deform/docs/serialization.rst

 .. note:: See the `Peppercorn documentation
    <https://docs.pylonsproject.org/projects/peppercorn/en/latest/>`_ for more
-   information about using peppercorn structure markers in HTML.
+   information about using Peppercorn structure markers in HTML.

 Deserialization
 ---------------